Cam0505/CamOnAirflow/dbt/models/docs.md

 The ICAO code of the airport where the flight departed.
 Null if the departure airport could not be determined.
 {% enddocs %}

+{% docs departure_airport_flights %}
+The number of flights departing from the most popular departure airport for the given period.
+{% enddocs %}

 {% docs departure_datetime %}
 The UTC datetime when the flight departed, derived from the first seen timestamp.
 {% enddocs %}